 Also as mentioned under alternative B, there would be a decreased ability to view deer.
-However, viewing deer was not ranked as high as viewing the park's other natural resources, such as birds, and controlling the white-tailed deer population was one of three management activities that visitors ranked with the highest intervention.
+However, viewing deer was not ranked as high as viewing the park's other natural resources, such as birds, and controlling the white-tailed deer population was one of three management activities that visitors ranked with the highest "always appropriate" rating.
+Therefore, visitors who value seeing deer might also prefer seeing fewer deer if it meant maintaining a healthy, viable herd, which could lessen the intensity of the adverse impact to negligible or minor.